Get Creative By Stepping Out of Your Comfort Zone

 How comfortable are you with your writing?

 Many writers specialize in a genre or niche.
-Creative writers are focused on fiction or poetry, copywriters specialize in web writing or marketing, and technical writers are bound by jargon and code that other writers might find impossible to decipher.
+Creative writers are focused on fiction or poetry, copywriters specialize in marketing, and technical writers are bound by jargon and code that other writers might find impossible to decipher.

-Sure, some of us explore various types of writing, but how deeply are we willing to immerse ourselves in unknown waters?
+Sure, some of us explore various types of writing, but how deeply are we willing to immerse ourselves into unfamiliar waters?

-A novelist might dip her toes in web writing.
+A novelist might dip her toes in copywriting.
 A copywriter might wade in children’s literature.
-Have you ever wondered what it would be like to dive into a completely new form of writing or what it would be like to deeply explore a form you’ve only tested?
-Today’s writing exercises will challenge you to do just that.
+Have you ever wondered what it would be like to dive into a completely new form of writing or what it would be like to explore a form you’ve only tested?
+Are you willing to challenge yourself and get creative by trying something new?

-I’m often proud of the fact that I’ve tried my hand at so many different types of writing.
-I am an experienced poet and blogger.
-I get paid to write articles, website copy, and press releases.
-I’ve written some fiction.
-And here’s where I always stop and hold my breath: right when I get to the F-word, fiction.
+I’ve tried my hand at many different types of writing.
+I am an experienced poet and storyteller.
+I get paid to write articles, website copy, and posts.
+I’ve written and published fiction and nonfiction books.

 It doesn’t take long: